 The Green Project Mapping aims to provide a broad frame of reference by which issuers, investors, underwriters and other bond market participants can relate and evaluate the benefits and contribution of the GBP’s Green Project categories to its own stated five environmental objectives.
 It also provides a basis for comparison to other green taxonomies and classification systems currently used in the market.

 This document aims to function as a pre-issuance checklist for issuers considering issuing Green Bonds and to give guidance on the steps for establishing a Green Bond framework as recommended by the Green Bond Principles (GBP).
-Links to relevant sections in the GBP and to different supporting documents (e.g., the Harmonised Framework for Impact Reporting, the Climate Transition Finance Handbook, the Guidelines for External Reviews, etc.) have been inserted for ease of reference.
+Links to relevant sections in the GBP and to different supporting documents (e.g., the Harmonised Framework for Impact Reporting, the Climate Transition Finance Handbook (CTFH), the Guidelines for External Reviews, etc.) have been inserted for ease of reference.
 It is intended to be a pragmatic and condensed tool for issuers and for investors.
 Also included are some common questions that the external review providers may assess pre-issuance.
+The 2023 version includes references to ”just transition” considerations.
+Issuers are also encouraged to complete the Green Bond information template that gives a summary reflecting the main characteristics of a Green Bond and illustrating its key features in alignment with the core components of the GBP.
+This contributes to market transparency and clarifies issuers’ alignment with the Principles.
+Completed templates can be made available in the Sustainable bond issuers database.